 FSU Sets New Benchmarks in Research

-2025FSU faculty submit $1.22 billion in research proposals and total $487 million in research expenditures, marking a 50% increase since 2021 and reinforcing FSU’s standing as a leading research institution.
+2025FSU faculty submit $1.22 billion in research proposals and total $487 million in research expenditures, marking a nearly 50% increase since 2021 and reinforcing FSU’s standing as a leading research institution.

 -